Venezuelan Guaido's team proposed 90-day truce to PDVSA bondholders -sources

 By Marianna Parraga and Corina Pons

-Oct 18 (Reuters) - Venezuela's opposition last week sent holders of state oil company PDVSA's 2020 bond a proposal to suspend legal actions for 90 days, the latest maneuver to avoid losing U.S. refiner Citgo, three sources familiar with the talks said.
+MEXICO CITY/CARACAS, Oct 18 (Reuters) - Venezuela's opposition last week sent holders of state oil company PDVSA's 2020 bond a proposal to suspend legal actions for 90 days, the latest maneuver to avoid losing U.S. refiner Citgo Petroleum, three sources familiar with the talks said.

-The proposal, known as a forbearance agreement, is one of several concurrent strategies the board is pursuing to save Citgo, a major priority for Venezuelan opposition leader Juan Guaido, who is recognized as the country's rightful president by more than 50 countries including the United States.
+The bondholders' ability to attempt to seize that stake if the payment is missed gives them significant leverage compared with other creditors, which are also pursuing Citgo's assets.

-Two of the sources emphasized that the team remains focused on two other strategies.
-The first is to prepare a lawsuit in a U.S. court to argue the bond's issuance was illegal because President Nicolas Maduro did not seek the opposition-controlled National Assembly's approval.
-The second is to press U.S. President Donald Trump to take executive action to protect Citgo.
+The proposal, known as a forbearance agreement, is one of several concurrent strategies the board is trying to implement to save Citgo, a major priority for Venezuelan opposition leader Juan Guaido, who is recognized as the country's rightful president by more than 50 countries including the United States.

 "Our short-time goal is to stop immediate legal action from both sides.
 Then, to reach a payment agreement," one of the sources said, adding that a forbearance deal could pave the way for more negotiations with the bondholders.